|IN THIS ISSUE ...|

 That's the case for Michael Wright of LaPlace who, at the age of 22, serves on the St. John the Baptist Parish Council, the youngest person in parish history to serve on the government body.

-A 2012 Southeastern management graduate who is preparing to enter the university's MBA program, Wright began on the political path in 2009 when he started work as an assistant in the Public Information Office of the parish.
+A 2012 Southeastern management graduate who is preparing to enter the university's MBA program, Wright began on the political path in 2009 when he started work as an assistant in the University Communications and Creative Services Office of the parish.

 His studies at Southeastern, he said, helped prepare him for the challenges he faced.